Header image of leaked posts from a popular Customs and Border Patrol (CBP) Facebook page.

 An ongoing regime of dehumanization can take a multifaceted form, mixing dark warnings of the group’s responsibility for crime or social decay with “humorous” degradation of the demonized population.
 Ridicule is often used as a means of numbing a population to the basic humanity of their intended targets.
 If you listen to the transcripts of hate radio broadcasts that stoked the Rwandan Genocide, they were chock full of parodic or humorous songs that made whimsical jingles out of instructions to literally hack people to death.
 Even the Nazi’s Der Stürmer was full of comical grotesqueries.
 Of course they have to make jokes along the way, because the endpoint of mounting atrocities are unfathomably horrific.

-Right-wing “comedian” Steven Crowder has made mean-spirited pranks and skits against Latin American migrants his stock-and-trade, broadcasting to his audience that hostile ridicule against them is a wholly acceptable, even enjoyable practice.
+Right-wing “comedian” Steven Crowder has made mean-spirited pranks and skits against Latin American migrants his stock-in-trade, broadcasting to his audience that hostile ridicule against them is a wholly acceptable, even enjoyable practice.
 This culminated most recently in a clip portraying a detained child that was separated from their family weeping in distress and begging to see his mother.
 The skit barely contained the most tenuous attempt at humor - with the child wearing a beanie and sobbing for a “burrito” seeming to be the intended punchline, if there is any.
 As is often the case, the more egregious the abuses become, the closer this form of agitation turns to outright portraying cruelty as funny without any attempt at evasion.
 Steven Crowder is just a particularly slack-jawed American incarnation of the Rwandan hate radio hosts who joked about murdering Tutsi “cockroaches”.
 You may argue that Crowder is a marginal or irrelevant figure, but this is someone with a social media audience far larger than almost any standing U.S. representative.
 Based on exposure and influence, Crowder speaks far more to the GOP zeitgeist than the likes of David Brooks.

 Ardent propagandists of every stripe are a core prerequisite for inuring a receptive population to mass atrocity.
 And popular conservative outlets and commentators have dedicated themselves to demonizing latin American populations and alternately justifying and denying the systematic abuses of migrants caught within our detention system.
 It is abundantly clear that greater cruelties against detainees would not only be accepted, but outright cheered by swaths of an audience that have relentlessly absorbed the messaging of political figureheads and sycophantic media.